 So we must consistently use one name.
 Now the question becomes, One Fungus, Which Name?
 The answer is not simple.
 Amy Rossman wrote the clearest explanation of the process that I have seen .
 To determine the one name to rule them all:

-- Determine if the two genera are based on type species that are congeneric, i.e., phylogenetically in the same genus.
+- Choose the genus.
+Determine if the two genera are based on type species that are congeneric, i.e., phylogenetically in the same genus.

 - If so, the two genera are synonyms.
 Choose the genus first described (priority).